- September 03, 2024

 Tuition & Fees

-We are no longer accepting international student applications for the August 2019 intake.
+We are no longer accepting applications for international applicants for the Fall 2024 term.

 - Credit in English 30-1 or a minimum of 65% in English 30-2 or equivalent